Cuisinart CBK-200 Bread Machine

 Steve

-Steve Horlick July 3rd, 2008 at 9:45 amI got one of these about a month ago, and I must say I really like it.
-I’ve done 15 loaves or so and haven’t really gotten any flour on the machine, I always fill the pan away from it and then place the pan in the machine.
+Steve Horlick July 3rd, 2008 at 9:45 amI got a Cuisinart CBK-200 about a month ago, and I must say I really like it.
+I’ve done 15 loaves or so and haven’t really gotten any flour on the bread machine, I always fill the pan away from it and then place the pan in the bread machine.
 I also have no problem with the aesthetics.

 I also wanted to comment on the negative review of the pan shape.
 While I did have one loaf that was a bit floury in the corners about half way through (when the mix-ins alarm beeps), it seemed to take care of itself after the bread had expanded and then gone for it’s final knead (punch down).
 The rest of my loaves, whether recipe or store bought mix, are too gooey to leave anything and I end up with a clean pan very early in the process.